 Book Review Editor, Journal of Religious & Theological Information

 Dr. Freeburg met his wife during his time in a public relations band he played in while in college.
 He played drums and keys, while his wife was a singer.
 They both still enjoy and play music, and travel to the beach as often as possible.
-They are big sports fans, and they actually enjoy doing yard work.
-They have a little dog named Callie who, unfortunately for her, is a lot like Dr. Freeburg.
-They also recently rescued a dog from a Columbia shelter named Barley.
+They have a daughter who is about to turn 2.
+She likes dogs, dolls, and light switches.
+They also have 2 small dogs, Callie and Barley, who are somewhat intelligent.